What cycle do I start with?

 What happens when we finish the four year cycle?

 The History cycles keep repeating all the way through high school.
-The next time your child is say in the Green Year, they will be promoted to a higher form, thus with new material.
-An alternative morning time packet will be coming in the future.
+The next time your child is in Cycle 1, they will be promoted to a higher form, thus with new material.
+You will follow the alternative Morning Time options your second time through the cycle.

 I am completely new to Charlotte Mason, what should I do?